 Most epoxy paint coatings can be applied in temperatures from 55 to 90 degrees, with temperatures between 70 and 80 degrees considered ideal.
 Since epoxy cures exothermically, your working pot life shortens as the temperatures rise and lengthens if it is cooler.

 Please read up on applying epoxy in cool temperatures if you are worried that it may not be warm enough to install properly.

 Humidity and dew point are important factors as well.
 Do not apply epoxy if the humidity is forecast to be over 85% and/or the temperature of the substrate (concrete) is 5 degrees or less above the dew point.
-Moisture can form in these conditions and have an adverse effect on how the epoxy bonds to the surface as well as causing the epoxy to blush.
+A very thin film of moisture can form in these conditions and have an adverse effect on how the epoxy bonds to the surface.
+It can also cause blushing of the epoxy as it cures.
 Always check with the epoxy manufacturer first as these guidelines are general in nature.